srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 Addressing each of the above points w.r.t iPadOS below and also assuming that I use iPad with keyboard and mouse.

 1. I can open coding projects in Files app and use ported Xcode/VSCode apps,
 2. Considering terminal is ruled out like Tim Cook said.
 Are there any replacements?
-Terminal will access to /Users/ directories alone would be great!
-I wouldn’t mind this change.
+Terminal with access to directories in /Users/ alone would be good.
 3. Open Console app in iPad,
 4. Use iPad’s Files application.
 5. Use iPad’s Files application,